 “Golden Coral on steroids”

-We also learned what a Smorgasbord was….Denny’s Senior Special gone off the rails and also apparently a dinner place that closes at 7 PM.
+We also learned what a Smorgasbord was…a dinner place that closes at 7 PM.
 The best way to describe Shady Maple Grove’s Smorgasbord is a one part cantine style, two part Cracker Barrel store full of knick knacks.
 For me this was the best part, it was full of jars and amazing furniture.
-The food, was, well more entertaining than edible.
-At least we had a full hour of giggling.
+The food, was, well more entertaining than edible but we had an absolute blast.

 We made it to Leola Inn and were greeted by a hot tub, roaring fire and a box full of desserts.
 It was perfect.
 I couldn’t recommend this place more.
 Each room was unique and special and had that perfect inn feeling.
 The first picture is off the site, the others are mine.
 I give you the Inn at Leola Village…

 We of course got up for the complimentary breakfast which turned out to be very homemade and delicious.
 The frittatas and other goods came in gluten free options and were complemented by pumpkin bars and such.
 Can you even read this without wanting to move into the lobby?

 After that we headed to Lancaster, PA which was detoured by a side trip to Intercourse, PA.
 Home of the pretzel factory where the one room factory is offers a free tour and shows you how to twist a pretzel.
 Overall would not recommend this, the pretzels are to die for but the strange sullen tour where no pictures are allowed despite there being nothing secretive going (they also explain the entire process) was not for us.
 We did however get a picture of our pretzels after we twisted them and proudly wore our pretzel twister stickers.